3 Days in Istanbul, Turkey

 Spice Bazaar

-Even more colorful than the Grand Bazaar is the spice bazaar with piles of colorful spices (and lots of souvenirs).
-What I really needed was a cookbook to know how to use all of these wonderful spices.
+Even more colorful than the Grand Bazaar is the spice bazaar, which has piles of colorful spices (and lots of souvenirs).
+What I really needed was a cookbook to learn how to use all of these wonderful spices.
 Photographers and Instagrammers will love it.

-If you are staying in Sultanahmet, walk over the bridge that crosses the body of water called the Golden Horn to Beyo?lu.
-Along the way note the fisherman that can be found on the bridge catching their lunch for the day.
+If you are staying in Sultanahmet, walk over the bridge that crosses the body of water called the Golden Horn to Beyoğlu.
+Along the way, note the fisherman who can be found on the bridge catching their lunch for the day.

 Tünel

-Just north of the Golden Horn is the neighborhood of Beyo?lu.
-In southern Beyo?lu right near the water is the 2nd oldest subway in the world (after the London Underground).
+Just north of the Golden Horn is the neighborhood of Beyoğlu.
+In southern Beyoğlu, right near the water, is the second oldest subway in the world (after the London Underground).
 The Tünel is not nearly as extensive as the Underground.
 It is a funicular that climbs the hill from the Golden Horn towards Galata Tower.

 Galata Tower

-Galata Tower is the most notable landmark in Beyo?lu.
-It was originally built by the Genoese and called the Tower of Christ.
-It offers a great view of the old city (Sultanahmet, Fatih).
+Galata Tower is the most notable landmark in Beyoğlu.
+Originally built by the Genoese and called the Tower of Christ, it offers a great view of the old city (Sultanahmet, Fatih).

-?stiklal Caddesi (?stiklal Avenue) runs from Galata Tower towards Taksim Square.
+İstiklal Caddesi (İstiklal Avenue) runs from Galata Tower towards Taksim Square.
 This is a pedestrian shopping street.
 When Istanbul was the capital, this area is where most of the foreign embassies were.
 There are still at least 4 foreign consulates along this street.

-Along the avenue, you will find the Galata Mevlevi Museum which is dedicated to the Mevlevi branch of Sufism which is better known as the Whirling Dervishes.
+Along the avenue, you will find the Galata Mevlevi Museum, which is dedicated to the Mevlevi branch of Sufism, better known as the Whirling Dervishes.
 You can see the Whirling Dervish Dance show here.

-There are also some churches on this street that are still active.
-This neighborhood used to be a greek neighborhood until the forced resettlement of greeks and Turks after the Greek War of Independence.
+Some churches on this street are still active.
+This neighborhood used to be a Greek neighborhood until the forced resettlement of Greeks and Turks after the Greek War of Independence.

-A fun place to eat along the ?stiklal Caddesi is Cicek Pasaji (Flower Passage).
+A fun place to eat along the İstiklal Caddesi is Cicek Pasaji (Flower Passage).
 This restaurant used to be a flower market.

 Dolmabahçe Palace

 The Dolmabahçe Palace was built in the 1800s as a more modern replacement for Topkapi Palace.
-This is a very European style palace complete with imported chandeliers from Venice and furniture from Paris.
-The palace cost the sultan 25% of his yearly tax revenue and the debt that it caused helped speed up the decline of the Ottomans.
+It is a very European-style palace complete with imported chandeliers from Venice and furniture from Paris.
+The palace cost the sultan 25% of his yearly tax revenue, and the debt that it caused helped speed up the decline of the Ottomans.

 For Turks, one special place in the palace is the bedroom where Ataturk, the founder of modern Turkey, died.